aminnausin/mediaServer/README.md

+## !!
+Archived !!
+This branch will not change and will never be merged into main.
+It is a clone of the original light-weight version of the website made prior to Laravel integration.

 ## This is a simple web based media hosting server.

 Videos are grouped by folders and listed in a table with the file name and date.